QuekZ/foodMenuHegauImbissExample/README.md

 Its displayed on a Big Monitor.
 It acceses the Website via the Projection with a raspberry PI3.

-The Raspberry PI3 is using a script that opens the Standard Browser when its turned on.
-Then it runs the NPM command to run the Website via Vite and shows it in Fullscreen on the Monitor.
+The Raspberry PI3 is running an autostart script that first starts the vite project with 'npx serve dist -l 5000' then the chromium-browser is started with 'http://localhost:5000' to launch the menu

-The Food List was a bit long so i wrote an intervall function to let the pages change every few(5) seconds.
+The Food List was a bit long so i wrote an intervall function to let the pages change every few seconds.

 ![imbissMenu](https://github.com/user-attachments/assets/d8ace012-5bcc-4a61-9bdb-a247a7cbb474)